Bunsly/HomeHarvest/README.md

 <img src="https://github.com/ZacharyHampton/HomeHarvest/assets/78247585/d1a2bf8b-09f5-4c57-b33a-0ada8a34f12d" width="400">

-**HomeHarvest** is a simple, yet comprehensive, real estate scraping library that extracts and formats data in the style of MLS listings.
+**HomeHarvest** is a real estate scraping library that extracts and formats data in the style of MLS listings.

 **Not technical?** Try out the web scraping tool on our site at [tryhomeharvest.com](https://tryhomeharvest.com).